2024 Lebanon war: Beqaa Valley airstrikes

 The Lebanese Health Ministry reported that at least 60 people, including two children, were killed and 58 wounded in strikes on 12 areas of the Beqaa Valley.
 Israel bombed the southern towns of Rachaya al-Fakhar, Kfar Hamam, Alma ash-Shaab, and Naqoura with artillery shells.

 29 October

 On 29 October, nine people were killed and a girl was trapped under rubble in an Israeli airstrike in Haret Saida, southeast of Sidon.
 An Israeli airstrike in Sarafand killed 10 people and injured 21 others.
-Israeli defence minister Yoav Gallant claimed that Hezbollah maintained only 20% of the rockets and missiles it initially had before the conflict.
+Israeli defense minister Yoav Gallant claimed that Hezbollah maintained only 20% of the rockets and missiles it initially had before the conflict.
 Hezbollah denied the claim.
 The IDF said that its military goals in Lebanon had been achieved with the Israeli government planning to go ahead with diplomatic negotiations.
 Israeli officials said the ceasefire negotiations were "in advanced stages" as White House special envoy Amos Hochstein traveled to the region to mediate the negotiations.

 An IDF soldier died of wounds suffered during battle the previous days.